Conservative senator apologizes for tweet citing Liberal MP's Saudi background | CBC News

 Batters deleted her tweet shortly after issuing the apology.

-Alghabra tweeted shortly after Batter's post that he accepted her apology.
+Alghabra tweeted just after Batters' post appeared that he had accepted her apology.
 "As the Senator told me, 'this is a lesson to all of us,'" said Alghabra.

 Senator Batters called to apologize.
 I accepted her apology.
 As the Senator told me, “this is a lesson to all of us”<br>I want to thank everyone who offered their support <a href="https://t.co/p8hsuKiOAM">https://t.co/p8hsuKiOAM</a>—@OmarAlghabra